 How to bet on conference winners

 When betting conference futures– or any prop, at that– be sure to shop around at different books for the best price.
-Just because BetMGM offers Texas A&M to win the SEC at +450 doesn’t mean they all do; FanDuel Sportsbook may offer the same prop at +600, increasing your potential payout.
+Just because BetMGM offers LSU to win the SEC at +450 doesn’t mean they all do; FanDuel Sportsbook may offer the same prop at +600, increasing your potential payout.
 Here at TheLines, we compile all the odds for you so you don’t have to spend time flipping through tabs.

 Betting conference winners in college football can be a tricky proposition.
 While it may be simple to click chalky teams like Alabama and move on, there’s not much value in that.
 Consider factors like: